-Patchwork and Medics Academy equip retired and newly qualified clinicians to return to COVID-19 frontline
+Patchwork and Medics Academy equip clinicians for COVID-19 frontline

 As featured in Health Tech News.